jest-community/eslint-plugin-jest/docs/rules/no-alias-methods.md

 <!-- end auto-generated rule header -->

-> These aliases are going to be removed in the next major version of Jest - see
+> These aliases have been removed in Jest v30 - see
 > <https://github.com/jestjs/jest/issues/13164> for more

 Several Jest methods have alias names, such as `toThrow` having the alias of